0x5a4/dotfiles/README.md

 Welcome to my home!
 This is my nixos configuration, most notably including:

 - river
-- wayfire
+- wayfire (dead)
-- hyprland
+- hyprland (dead)
 - fish
 - nixvim
 - stylix
-- a bunch of smaller things like waybar, rofi, etc
+- a bunch of smaller things like waybar, \[rt\]ofi, etc
-- all my wifi passwords? whoops
+- all my wifi passwords? whoops! oh wait, theyre sops encrypted

 The code is well structured and readable, but is not intended to be drop-in.
 I extend `lib` and depend on pretty specific `specialArgs` (e.g. `inputs` and `outputs`), so don't expect to be able to use this repo